 To meet these market demands, sports car manufacturer Maserati went digital and worked with holistic manufacturing solutions, choosing a partner who covers the entire industrial value chain: Siemens.

 Electrification, automation and digitalization are the long-term growth fields of Siemens.
-In order to take full advantage of the market potential in these fields, our businesses are bundled into eight divisions and healthcare as well as wind as separately managed businesses.
+In order to take full advantage of the market potential in these fields, our businesses are bundled into eight divisions and Siemens Healthineers as well as Siemens Wind Power as separately managed businesses.